Caddo Sheriffs on the Hunt for Armed Robbery Suspect [VIDEO] - NewsBreak

 Caddo Sheriffs on the Hunt for Armed Robbery Suspect [VIDEO]

-On November 1, 2021, at around 4am, the Caddo Parish Sheriff’s Office responded to an armed robbery at the CEFCO convenience store located...mykisscountry937.com
+On November 1, 2021, at around 4am, the Caddo Parish Sheriff’s Office responded to an armed robbery at the CEFCO convenience store located...k945.com

-On November 1, 2021, at around 4am, the Caddo Parish Sheriff’s Office responded to an armed robbery at the CEFCO convenience store located...mykisscountry937.com
+On November 1, 2021, at around 4am, the Caddo Parish Sheriff’s Office responded to an armed robbery at the CEFCO convenience store located...k945.com

 Comments / 0